 There is no easy way to answer that question.
 On one hand, accident statistics show that bicycling is very safe compared to driving, walking, and many other things we do daily without thinking about safety.
 On the other hand, when a 4,000–pound car strikes a 40–pound bicycle the bicycle loses every time.
 This doesn’t mean bicycling is dangerous.
 It means you, the bicyclist, need to take responsibility for your safety.
 Bicyclists are safer when they follow traffic laws.
 It's our goal to educate bicyclists and motorists on what those rules are.

 A beginning cyclist might feel nervous about certain streets.
 That’s good.
 That shows a healthy respect for safety.
 The following pointers will help to make the journey safe and fun.

-When we follow the rules and act responsibly, bicycling is one of the safest modes of transportation.
+When rules are followed, bicycling is one of the safest modes of transportation.